Pennysia/interface/README.md

 3. The app will automatically prompt you to switch to Sonic Mainnet (Chain ID: 146) if needed
 4. Approve the network addition/switch in your wallet

+### Navigate the App
+1. **Markets**: View all available tokens and pools with real-time data
+2. **Swap**: Execute directional trades (Long/Short positions)
+3. **Liquidity**: Manage your liquidity positions

 ### Make a Trade
+1. Go to the Swap page
-1. Select your position type (Long/Short)
+2. Select your position type (Long/Short)
-2. Enter the amount you want to trade
+3. Enter the amount you want to trade
-3. Review price impact and slippage
+4. Review price impact and slippage
-4. Click "Swap" to execute the trade
+5. Click "Swap" to execute the trade
-5. Confirm the transaction in MetaMask
+6. Confirm the transaction in your wallet

+### View Market Data
+1. Navigate to the Markets page
+2. Switch between "Cryptos" and "Pools" tabs
+3. Use the search bar to find specific tokens or pools
+4. View real-time balances, TVL, and liquidity information

 ### Adjust Settings
 1. Click the settings icon (⚙️) in the swap interface